-Every Song You Need On Your 2018 Halloween Playlist
+Every Song You Need On Your 2019 Halloween Playlist

-While Halloween traditions may come and go, Refinery29's hauntingly epic playlist lasts forever.
+While Halloween traditions may come and go, Refinery29's hauntingly epic playlist lasts forever, kind of like a musically-inclined zombie.
+And if zombie dancing isn't your thing, then there's always the deadman's dab.
+(See Reese Witherspoon demonstrate here.)

-Whether you’re going as your favorite Sharp Objects character, or going in on a group look as the cast of Mamma Mia!
-Here We Go Again, it’s time to start preparing for the spookiest holiday.
+Whether you’re going as your favorite meme, or going in on a group look as the cast of Hustlers, it’s time to start preparing for the spookiest holiday.
 And that means curating a creepy and catchy Halloween playlist.

 Good news — we’ve gone ahead and done it for you.
 We created three essential playlists: The Haunting Classics, The Sinister Newbies, and One For All The Witches, Werewolves & Monsters.
 The first offers the classic, creepy-crawly sounds of Halloweens past.
 The second features modern jams with a darker twist.
 The third is a witching hour blend of alternative oldies fit for everyone’s favorite monsters.
 Listen to one.
 Listen to all of them.
 But do the "Monster Mash" at least once.